-The Department of Energy (DOE) and the U. S. Environmental Protection Agency (EPA) signed an agreement in July that outlines the environmental review process to be used in making a decision on the ultimate disposition of radioactive materials from the St. Louis Airport Superfund Site, and associated contamied propeties.
-The goal of ans process is to reach a Record of Decision which describes the selected cleanup alternative.
-As a key element of the process, the public is provided opportunities to comment on and participate in the decisionmaking process.
+The Department of Energy (DOE) and the U. S. Environmental Protection Agency (EPA) signed an agreement in July that outlines the environmental review process to be used in making a decision on the ultimate disposition of radioactive materials from the St. Louis Airport Superfund Site, and associated contamicompletion of a full environmental review, currently scheduled for 1994.
+DOE will design and

 A range of alternatives, including offsite disposal and onsite disposal will be evaluated.
-Selection of a disposal site will not be made until completion of a full environmental review, currently scheduled for 1994.
-DOE will design and implement the cleanup after a Record of Decision has been reached.
+Selection of a disposal site will not be made until